-- File > Export > Layout as PDF
+- File > Export As > PDF

-- File > Export > Layouts as Project

-- File > Export > Page as EPS
+- File > Export As > EPS

-- File > Export > Layout as ePub
+- File > Export As > Image

-- File > Export > Layout as Kindle
+- File > Export As > HTML5 Publication

-- File > Export > Layout as HTML5 Publication
+- File > Export As > iOS App

-- File > Export > Layout as Image
+- File > Export As > ePub

-- Layers apply to the layout that is active when you create and edit them.

-- When you perform a project-level action (Edit > Undo), the action is added to the Undo History in all layouts.

-- When you check spelling (Utilities menu), QuarkXPress checks only the active layout.

-The Find/Change feature (Edit menu) can search only the active layout.
+- File > Export As > Kindle - Layers apply to the layout that is active when you create and edit them. - When you perform a project-level action (Edit > Undo), the action is added to the Undo History in all layouts. - When you check spelling (Utilities menu), QuarkXPress checks only the active layout. - The Find/Change feature (Edit menu) can search only the active layout.